rerdm/Python-pytest-jenkins-automation/README.md

-# Python-pytest-jenkins-automation (Creating Allure Report)
+# Python-pytest-jenkins-automation

-This project demonstrates a minimal testing pipeline using pytest for test execution, integrated with Jenkins for CI/CD, <br>and enhanced with Allure Reports for visually rich test result reporting.The Jenkinsfile (Pipeline script) will be used to define the stages of the pipeline (Uploaded in the root directory).
+This project demonstrates a minimal testing pipeline using pytest for test execution, integrated with Jenkins for CI/CD, and enhanced with Allure Reports for visually rich test result reporting.<br> The Jenkinsfile (Pipeline script) is used to define the stages of the pipeline (uploaded in the root directory of the repository).

 ## Table of Contents
 - [Preconditions](#preconditions)